Marinduque Beaches: Your Ultimate Island Escape Guide

 While Maniwaya and Poctoy often take the spotlight, Marinduque boasts many other captivating coastal areas.

-Each of these best beaches in Marinduque contributes to the island's reputation as a diverse coastal haven, promising memorable moments for every visitor.
+Each of these coastal spots contributes to the island’s reputation as a diverse, low‑ted coastal haven, promising memorable moments for every visitor.

 Hidden Gems: Secluded Coves and Islands